 Uninstall VirtualBox

-If you need to remove VirtualBox completely:
+If you need to remove VirtualBox cleanly, drop the package, the Extension Pack, and the repo file:

-sudo dnf remove VirtualBox-7.2
+sudo dnf -y remove VirtualBox-7.2

-sudo rm /etc/yum.repos.d/virtualbox.repo
+sudo rm -f /etc/yum.repos.d/virtualbox.repo

 Tank you for the time.
 I think I am in over my head at this moment yet I tried.